-By the age of 8, most children have moved from “learning to read” to “reading to learn.”
-As you have likely noticed, various aspects of development interact with and influence each other.
-Because a child’s language and literacy skills form the foundation of success in school, it is at this point in development that some readers begin to show significant gaps in ability.
-Luckily, no matter what level your child is at, you can use this time to help them thrive and succeed in both language and reading.
+By age 8, children typically begin to solidify their reading habits.
+And because a child’s language and literacy skills form the foundation of success in school, it is at this point in development that some readers begin to show significant gaps in ability.
+Luckily, no matter what reading level your child is at, you can use this time to help them thrive and succeed in both language and reading.

 Logic and Inference Skills Grow